Contentful Personalization & Analytics

 Integrating the Optimization Android SDK in a Jetpack Compose app

-Use this guide when you want to add Personalization, Analytics, screen tracking, and preview overrides to a native Android application built with Jetpack Compose.
+Use this guide when you want to add Optimization, Analytics, screen tracking, entry interaction tracking, Custom Flags, MergeTag rendering, and preview overrides to a native Android application built with Jetpack Compose.

 dependencies {